backtime92/CRAFT-Reimplementation/README.md

 Thanks for Youngmin Baek, Bado Lee, Dongyoon Han, Sangdoo Yun, Hwalsuk Lee excellent work and [code](https://github.com/clovaai/CRAFT-pytorch) for test.
 In this repo, we use the author repo's basenet and test code.

 # License
-For commercial use, please contact the authors.
+For commercial use, please contact us.